Is Mono and Diglycerides Vegan?

 • Chewing gum

-Vegan Alternatives to Mono and Diglycerides
+Vegan alternatives to Mono and Diglycerides

 If you're avoiding mono and diglycerides, look for these plant-based alternatives instead: